decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

 The time and number of messages before GST can be both unbounded, so we measure the time and message complexity after GST.

-**Time complexity**:  since the liveness proof requires waiting for the first non-faulty primary after GST this may take: an interrupted view of an honest primary, then in the worst case this may require $f$ views of faulty primaries, then a good view.
+**Time complexity**:  since the liveness proof requires waiting for the first non-faulty primary after GST, this may take: an interrupted view of an honest primary, then in the worst case, another $f$ views of faulty primaries, then finally a good view.
 So all parties will output a value in at most $(f+2)10 \Delta = O(f \Delta)$ time after GST.
 This is asymptotically optimal but not optimized.

 **Message Complexity**: since each view has a linear message exchange, the total number of messages sent after GST is $O(f \times n) = O(n^2)$.
 This is asymptotically optimal.